 Fable already referenced Hobbes with the monsters of the same name, but in III, Logan believes in his ideals, and this is in fact the easiest (but not best) way to save your people: by oppressing them to raise money to fight the Crawler.

 Shin Megami Tensei's neutral (and lawful) path basically support this.
-The Lawful path is essentially a Bittersweet Ending where Everyone lives in YHVH's tyranny, whereas the neutral path states that laws are necessary if you don't want to devolve into a darwinist barbarian society.
+The Lawful path is essentially a Bittersweet Ending where everyone lives under YHVH's tyranny, whereas the neutral path states that laws are necessary if you don't want to devolve into a Darwinist barbarian society.